 Although production had ceased, Jensen Motors’ formal bankruptcy proceedings continued until 1990 and the Jensen Parts & Service organization remained in operation to provide support for cars already sold.
 Since that organization retained the Interceptor tooling, director Ian Orford decided in 1986 to reorganize, revive the dormant Jensen Motors name, and resume limited production of an updated Interceptor Mark IV.
 It was again Chrysler-powered, this time using the modern 5,895 cc (360 cu. in.)
 LA-series engine.

-Unicon Holdings bought Jensen Motors in 1988 and launched am ambitious effort to develop an Interceptor V, but that proved to be beyond what the company’s finances could support in a recessionary market.
+Unicon Holdings bought Jensen Motors in 1988 and launched an ambitious effort to develop an Interceptor V, but that proved to be beyond what the company’s finances could support in a recessionary market.
 Jensen went into bankruptcy again in 1992 and its assets were sold.

-A company called Creative Group later tried to develop a new Ford-powered Jensen S-V8, first announced in mid-1998, but after several fits and starts, only a handful of production cars were built in in the summer of 2001.
+A company called Creative Group later tried to develop a new Ford-powered Jensen S-V8, first announced in mid-1998, but after several fits and starts, only a handful of production cars were built in the summer of 2001.
 The venture collapsed again in late 2002.

 After the demise of the Jensen FF, Ferguson converted a few Ford Capris to 4WD for racing use (although racing drivers nixed the use of the Maxaret system) and got a few contracts from American police departments to convert their Plymouth patrol cars.
 There were also a few Triumph Stags and 2.5 PI Mk 2 sedans fitted with the system, but none was ever seriously considered for production.

-For most of the seventies, the idea of a 4WD drive passenger car seemed to be stillborn.
+For most of the seventies, the idea of a 4WD passenger car seemed to be stillborn.
 However, in the mid-seventies, Subaru added an optional part-time 4WD system to its compact Leone.
 In 1979, American Motors launched the AMC Eagle, which featured an all-wheel-drive system based on a viscous coupling differential Tony Rolt had designed for Ferguson in 1970.

 Neither of these cars was particularly sporting, but at the Geneva Motor Show in March 1980, Audi unveiled the first 4×4 sports coupe since the demise of the FF.
 Dubbed Audi Quattro, it was a turbocharged, all-wheel-drive version of the Audi 80 Coupé.
 Like the Formula Ferguson system, Audi’s AWD hardware was heavy, bulky, and expensive, but it imbued the Quattro with formidable all-weather performance.
 In due course, the “ur-Quattro” (as its fans now call it to distinguish it from the various later Quattro models) became a formidable rally competitor and one of the world’s fastest real-world cars.